 This Web page provides students, families and institutions with resources and background about the development and adoption of the Financial Aid Shopping Sheet.
 The Shopping Sheet was previously referred to as the Model Financial Aid Offer Form and Know Before You Owe.

-In July 2012, the Obama Administration unveiled the 2013-14 version of the Shopping Sheet.
-At the same time, Education Secretary Arne Duncan published an open letter to college and university presidents asking institutions to adopt the Shopping Sheet for use during the 2013-14 school year.
-As of September 2013, over 1607 institutions have voluntarily adopted the Shopping Sheet, representing institutions nationwide from all sectors of higher education.
+In July 2012, the Obama Administration unveiled the 2013-2014 version of the Shopping Sheet.
+At the same time, Education Secretary Arne Duncan published an open letter to college and university presidents asking institutions to adopt the Shopping Sheet for use during the 2013-2014 school year.
+On December 13, 2013, the Department released the 2014-2015 edition of the Shopping Sheet.
+As of December 2013, over 1,950 institutions have voluntarily adopted the Shopping Sheet, representing institutions nationwide from all sectors of higher education.

 Institutions may contact ShoppingSheet@ed.gov to indicate their commitment to use the Shopping Sheet.
 Students, parents, and institutions may also direct questions about the Shopping Sheet to that e-mail address.